Starter Home Revitalization Act: SB 684

 The law also limits the period for cities and counties to approve or deny an application under the law to 60 days, with applications being deemed approved after the period's expiration unless the local government makes a finding related to the development’s compliance with certain requirements or the development’s specific, adverse public health or safety impact.

 The law, drafted by Anna Caballero, was originally written to apply to single-family zones of housing, but the language regarding single-family zones was removed by the Assembly Housing Committee prior to passing the Assembly.
 The bill was signed into law by Gavin Newsom on October 11, 2023, and took effect on July 1, 2024.

+The first project to utilize the bill broke ground on March 6, 2026, in the city of Campbell.

 SB 1123

 A subsequent law, SB 1123 (2024), allows for SB 684 to be applied to vacant lots in single family zones.
 The bill also clarified language in SB 684 so that variety of different lower-cost homeownership types and builders are eligible to use the bill, including tenancies in common and community land trusts.
 The bill, also drafted by Caballero, was signed into law by Newsom on September 19, 2024, and took effect on July 1, 2025.